csabee1979/market-data-pipeline/README.md

 When adding new features:

 1. Update the database schema in `database/schema.sql`
-2. Redeploy schema using `deploy_schema.py`
+2. Redeploy schema using `database/deploy_schema.py`
-3. Update transformation logic in `import_papers.py`
+3. Update transformation logic in `database/import_papers.py`
 4. Add data quality tests in `database/tests/`
-5. Update pipeline configuration if needed
+5. Update pipeline configuration in `pipeline/pipeline_config.yaml` if needed
-6. Add dashboard queries in `dashboard_config.py` if needed
+6. Add dashboard queries in `dashboard_app/dashboard_config.py` if needed
 7. Update launcher scripts if new dependencies are required
 8. Add tests to verify functionality
 9. Update this README with new features